 Libyan Investment Authority v Various Defendants (Ch D)

-Acting for a number of UK parties in a commercial conspiracy claim brought in respect of UK joint venture arrangements, including in a recent (successful) application to strike out ( EWHC 2952), an amendment application ( EWHC ) and in the Court of Appeal on limitation issues ( EWCA Civ 1690).
-Led variously by Vernon Flynn QC (Essex Court) and Jonathan Adkin QC (Serle Court) with Henry Warwick (Henderson Chambers).
+Acting for a number of UK parties in a commercial conspiracy claim brought in respect of UK joint venture arrangements, including in a (successful) application to strike out ( EWHC 2952), an amendment application ( EWHC ) and in the Court of Appeal on limitation issues ( EWCA Civ 1690).
+Led variously by Vernon Flynn QC (Essex Court), Patrick Green QC (Henderson Chambers), Jonathan Adkin QC (Serle Court) and Henry Warwick QC (Henderson Chambers).

 Chevron Corporation v Amazonia Recovery Limited & Others (Supreme Court, Gibraltar)

 Instructed as junior counsel in this case concerning an alleged commercial conspiracy arising from US$18 billion judgment in respect of environmental pollution in Ecuador and associated proceedings in New York and elsewhere.
-Led by Vernon Flynn QC (Essex Court Chambers), Patrick Green QC (Henderson Chambers) and Jonathan Adkin QC (Serle Court).
+Led by Vernon Flynn QC (Essex Court), Patrick Green QC (Henderson Chambers) and Jonathan Adkin QC (Serle Court).

 Bermuda Entities v Colorado Entities (Commercial Court)